KodeyThomas/BackendDev/07-PHP/Projects/README.md

 In this project, we start to apply more practical PHP skills like including HTML forms and slowly integrating it into a more useable use case

 Code can be found [HERE](https://github.com/KodeyThomas/BackendDev/tree/master/07-PHP/Projects/Caclulator)

+### Magic 8 Ball

+This project is another example of using Conditionals, in this case a switch statement.
+It's pretty simple but still an applied example of what I've learnt

+Code can be found [HERE](https://github.com/KodeyThomas/BackendDev/tree/master/07-PHP/Projects/magic-8-ball.php)

+### Number Guesser

+In this Project I use input from the user to make my program more dynamic

+Code can be found [HERE](https://github.com/KodeyThomas/BackendDev/tree/master/07-PHP/Projects/number-guesser.php)